markhallak/AnxietyGo/README.md

 It is also possible for the user to choose a specific area where he/she wants to focus on such as public speaking and the app would show challenges that would help in that specific regard only.

-## Tech Stack
+## Technologies being used

-- Front End: Material UI
+- Material UI
-- Backend: Flutter
+- Flutter
-- Database: Firebase
+- Firebase

 ## Getting Started